nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1a.
 The group specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS terminates the operation by the user and displays error messages.
+TABS displays that the group specified does not exist in TABS.

 &nbsp;&nbsp;
 Use case ends.

-### UC8: Find a group

-**MSS**

-1. User requests to find an existing group.
-2. TABS displays the groups found.

 &nbsp;&nbsp;
+1b.
+TABS detects missing required field.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1b1.
+TABS displays the format of the command.

+&nbsp;&nbsp;
 Use case ends.

-**Extensions:**
+### UC8: List all groups

+**MSS**

+1. User requests to display all the groups in TABS.
+2. TABS displays all the group with their respective members.

 &nbsp;&nbsp;
-2a.
-The list is empty.

-&nbsp;&nbsp;
 Use case ends.

 ### UC9: Delete a group

 **MSS**

-1. User requests to delete an existing group.
+1. User requests to delete a group in TABS.
 2. TABS displays that the group is successfully deleted.

 &nbsp;&nbsp;